 We saw a thin tractor threading between the rows of vines, carrying aloft a mass of snake-like hoses which were spraying some vile, sweet-smelling poison onto the leaves as we hurried past, holding our breath.

 We had to detour slightly to get over a small stream and after that the land became flatter.
 Instead of vines there were orchards – cherries, peaches and apricots, but only the apricots were ripe.
 There was also a rose farm and an enormous series of greenhouses.

 Just as we finished stuffing the tops of our packs with apricots, which we intended to eat for the next few breakfasts, a farm truck cruised up behind us and stopped.
 In it we recognised the wizened farmer who had been inspecting his irrigation system further back.

 He leaned out of the window and we waited, with guilt written all over our faces, to be accused of theft.
-His first remark was “I own all these apricots!”.
-His second was “Take as many as you like – just look for the best ones!”.
+His first remark was a blunt “I own all these apricots!”.
+His second was “Take as many as you like – just make sure you get the best ones!”.
 We were so astonished and relieved that we shook his hand fervently before he drove on.

 We had run out of water by this time so we got through a lot of juicy apricots before we arrived at the canal at the northern edge of St-Gilles (the Bas-Rhône-Languedoc canal).

 After crossing this and the highway bypass, we still had a rather long, tedious walk, up and down some steep streets, before we got to the commercial centre, which we remembered from previous visits.
 Then it was further than we expected to the big camping banner strung across the main street, but from there it was only a few steps to the camping ground itself.